-Ever since childhood, Kemila Zsange’s life purpose was to experience and explore.
-Growing up, Kemila was described by people who knew her as “insightful”.
+Ever since childhood, my life purpose was to experience and explore.
+Growing up, I heard a lot of people call me “insightful”.

-Yet what she sees herself is simply a “Master of the Obvious”.
+Yet what I see myself is simply a “Master of the Obvious”.

-This idea didn’t want to let go of her until she signed up for a “Foundation in Hypnotherapy” course, followed by a year long certification course for “Master of Clinical Hypnotherapy”, which led to another year of “Counselling Hypnotherapy” course, from which she received her diploma.
-And now each and every client she sees becomes her teacher.
-Over the years, Kemila has learned how to draw out a client’s deeper, unconscious emotions and thereby get to the root of their problems.
-She has successfully treated men, women and children on various issues and conditions.
-Her educational and professional experiences have given her a vast knowledge base and skill set to treat a wide range of conditions.
+Over the years in my work, I have learned how to draw out a client’s deeper, unconscious emotions and thereby get to the root of their problems.
+I have successfully treated men, women and children on various issues and conditions.
+My educational and professional experiences have given me a vast knowledge base and skill set to treat a wide range of conditions.

 - Smoking cessation